-- Demonstrate knowledge of the core content of sociology - Use sociological theory to understand the relationship between larger social forces and individual experiences. - · Demonstrate an understanding of sociological methods.
+- · Demonstrate knowledge of the core content of sociology - Use sociological theory to understand the relationship between larger social forces and individual experiences. - · Demonstrate an understanding of sociological methods.

 Students develop a sophisticated sense of the ways in which individual behavior is the product of social experience.
-Such study helps students students may count POLS 361 if they have taken POLS 241 and POLS 256 or equivalents gain insight into their own society and culture and provides a critical understanding of the global community.
+Such study helps students gain insight into their own society and culture and provides a critical understanding of the global community.
 Students begin the minor by taking SOC 251 or SOC 253 and finish it with a Capstone course, which may be any of the 400 level offerings in sociology; in between, they are required to take two more sociology courses, which may be chosen from the wide range of 300 or 400 level courses offered in the Department.

-Bachelor of Arts with a Major in Sociology - Social Research Content Track (p.
-47)
+• Bachelor of Arts with a Major in Sociology - Social Research Content Track (p.
+48)

 Sociology Concentration (p.
-47)
+49)

-· Sociology Minor (p.
-47)
+• Sociology Minor (p.
+49)